 Closing reception 27 July 4-6pm

 “I’ll be doing a zine release at the closing reception for the show Temporary Autonomous Aggro Zone at Marginal Utility in Philadelphia.
-The exhibition pairs my most recent work from the Ironbound neighborhood of Newark, NJ with Rick Charnoski & Buddy Nichols’ 1999 documentary film Fruit of the Vine.
+The exhibition pairs my most recent work from the Ironbound neighborhood of Newark, buy more about NJ with Rick Charnoski & Buddy Nichols’ 1999 documentary film Fruit of the Vine.

 The zine will be the last in a series I’ve been publishing annually on 4th of July for the past 10 years.
 Borderline Retarded #10 – THE DEATH ISSUE.
 If you love something, set it on fire.